OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## Configuring Octopus High Availability

 When you have selected the approach for Octopus High Availability and provisioned any infrastructure, the next step is to configure Octopus for High Availability.
-This section includes guides on configuring Octopus for High Availability with and without Active Directory:
+This section includes guides on configuring Octopus for High Availability with and without Active Directory.

 - [Configuring High Availability](/docs/administration/high-availability/configure/index.md)